syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmMenu.md

 ### color `String`
 {:#members:color}

-Specifies the text color of the menu items.
+Specifies the text color of the menu item.

 #### Default Value: